 It was a serious burn, the worst of it being in the palm and fingers on the underside . . . all the outer layer of skin was burned and drooping.
 I went to Sick Bay, and Doc Furman sat me on a stool and elevated my arm on the exam table.
 He covered the wound with a damp dressing and loosely wrapped it with a protective outer wrap.
 He gave me four pills “for pain,” but they didn’t help.
 Furman said, “The Battalion Medical Officer, Lieutenant Clark, will treat your wound.”

 Convoy Road to Da Nang was 20 miles of dirt and full of bumps.
 My hand was throbbing and had to be held high (above my heart) to ease the pain.
-I was dropped off at the Battalion Dispensary and check in for treatment (Furman had filled out a medical tag attached to my collar).
+I was dropped off at the Battalion Aid Station and checked in for treatment (Furman had filled out a medical tag attached to my collar).

 Lieutenant Clark joined the Navy out of medical school and had graduated from USC.
 After unwrapping the bandage and exposing the burn, things had changed . . . all the skin on the back of my hand and fingers was one huge blister.
 Calmly, Clark debrided the palm of my hand while talking about O.J.
 Simpson and the Rose Bowl victory in January.
 The procedure was tedious, and the removal of dead skin took over an hour.
 He carefully wrapped each finger in a wet dressing and covered the blisters as well.
 A protective wrap finished the ordeal.
 I was ordered to stay in Battalion Headquarters for the night and to keep my hand elevated.
 Clark ordered “Drink water and stay hydrated.”